The Fulbright Foreign Student Program in the United States (Master’s Degree) Competition for the 2020-2021 Academic Year Is Now Open

 - Proficiency in English at a level sufficient to undertake graduate studies in the United States;

 - Kosovo citizenship and/or permanent residence in Kosovo.
+(Please note U.S. citizens and legal permanent residents are not eligible to apply.)

 - The majority of fields of study are eligible with the exception of medical studies (though public health and global health are eligible).